Social work with Gypsy, Roma and Traveller children

 Social work with Gypsy, Roma and Traveller children and families has received scant attention, for a variety of reasons, including long-term historical and societal factors.
 Consequently, the needs of Gypsy, Roma and Traveller children in the care system have largely been overlooked.

-This Good Practice addresses these and many more questions and will be of immense help to all those working with Gypsy, Roma and Traveller communities and looked after children.
+This practice guide will be of immense help to all those working with Gypsy, Roma and Traveller communities and looked after children, including children's social workers, adoption and fostering practitioners, Children's Guardians and Independent Reviewing Officers.

 Read the contents page and introduction